PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 References to external sites
 ============================

-We can use target-notes to mark ofte used links to external sites.
+We can use target-notes to mark often used links to external sites.
 The approach is used in this file, too.
 The opportunity is you even get a back link, where in the document this link is been used.

 .. code:: rst